Zakk-Yang/nexusync/README.md

 ## 🛠 Prerequisites
 - Python 3.10 or higher
-- Install Pytorch, please visit https://pytorch.org/get-started/locally/ (For wsl2, please select Linux; if you are using cuda, make sure your cuda version matches)
+- Install Pytorch, please visit https://pytorch.org/get-started/locally/
-For CUDA 11.8 (example, for windows and wsl2/linux) `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` For CUDA 12.1 (example, for windows and wsl2/linux) `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` For macOS
-`pip3 install torch torchvision torchaudio`

 - Install Ollama: https://ollama.com/download or OpenAI API (need to create .env file to include OPENAI_API_KEY = 'sk-xxx')
 - Suggested to use conda for your env control to avoid enviroment conflicts: